Chart Color Schemes

 The level of cultural diversity witnessed in Curtin was found to be above average when compared nationally for a number of language and cultural background related metrics

-Curtin's population shows above-average cultural diversity, with 24.6% born overseas and 16.3% speaking a language other than English at home.
-Christianity is the predominant religion in Curtin, accounting for 42.7% of people.
-Judaism, however, is slightly overrepresented compared to the regional average of 0.3%, comprising 0.2% of Curtin's population.
+Curtin's cultural diversity is above average, with 24.6% of its population born overseas and 16.3% speaking a language other than English at home.
+Christianity is the predominant religion in Curtin, comprising 42.7% of people.
+Judaism, however, is overrepresented compared to the Australian Capital Territory, making up 0.2% of Curtin's population versus 0.3%.

 Frequently Asked Questions - Diversity